ID: 613

 Conference Topic: T5.
 Professional recognition and certification systems

-A World Cafe session exploring some typical ethical dilemmas in Impact Assessment, through hypothetical scenarios and role-playing, to suggest tools, training, accreditation and support needed by IA professionals
+A hypothetical scenario and World Cafe session exploring potential ethical dilemmas in Impact Assessment, through hypothetical scenarios and role-playing, to suggest tools, training, accreditation and support for IA professionals; focusing on issues likely to arise where critical mineral extraction (for renewable energy) is proposed in areas important to Indigenous communities and culture.

 Status: approve